Fast rollout of virus vaccine trials reveals tribal distrust

 Initial hesitation among the tribe stemmed from a researcher who took photos of Lummi children years ago to develop a tool to diagnose fetal alcohol syndrome but didn’t offer any ways to address it, said Dr. Dakotah Lane, executive medical director of the Lummi Tribal Health Clinic.

-“I had already known and was certainly aware of certainly some distrust with any kind of research within our community,” Lane said.
+“I had already known and was aware of certainly some distrust with any kind of research within our community,” Lane said.
 “But I also knew the only way out of this pandemic was with access to vaccines.”

 Other stories about the sterilization of Native American women, noted in a 1976 federal report, and military testing of radioactive iodine on Alaska Natives have bred distrust.